-The Boleslawiec production has many different patterns and themes.
+The Bolesławiec production has many different patterns and themes.
 To start a collection, there is no other rule than the pleasure to watch colours and feel the glaze.
-Here are some pictures of items located in different Ksiazyk houses in France, USA and Canada.
-You are welcome to send your picture: email@example.com
+Below are some items located in different houses of Ksiazyk Families living in France, USA and Canada.

 If you are a Bolesławiec collector, you are welcome to send your picture of real and fake pieces.
 Your contribution will help fighting the fake. firstname.lastname@example.org